SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 The literal value of ``3`` has no explicit type in and of itself, and so an appropriate output type of ``Double`` is inferred from the presence of a floating-point literal as part of the addition.

-Type inference means that Swift requires far fewer type declarations than languages such as C or Objective-C.
-Named values are still explicitly-typed, but much of the work of specifying their type is done for you.

 .. _BasicTypes_NumericLiterals: